DanGeospatial/GP-zip/README.md

 # GP-zip
-ZIP files but with your GPU!
+ZIP files but with your Nvidia GPU!
+Originally designed for compressing research data for archiving.

 # Requirements
 - PySide6>=6.6